Ben Van Dyke

+Biography

+Van Dyke was born in Clintonville, Pennsylvania on August 15, 1888.

-In a two-season career, Van Dyke posted a 3.32 ERA in five games, including one start, three games finished, 13 strikeout, 11 walks, 20 hits allowed and 21 2/3 innings of work, without a decision or saves.
+During a two-season career, Van Dyke posted a 3.32 ERA in five games, including one start, three games finished, 13 strikeout, 11 walks, 20 hits allowed and 21 2/3 innings of work, without a decision or saves.

 Van Dyke was a member of the 1912 American League champion Red Sox, although he did not play in the World Series.

+Death

-He died at the age of 85 in Sarasota, Florida.
+Van Dyke died at the age of eighty-five in Sarasota, Florida.